-- 5.2 The companies in the table above have ceased trading.
-In both cases it has not been possible to identify with any certainty the correct names of the occupiers and the dates for which they were responsible.
-In these cases, it is extremely unlikely that any significant proceeds will be recovered.
+- 5.2 The company in the table above has ceased trading and it is extremely unlikely that any significant proceeds will be recovered.
 Any monies received for debts that have been authorised for write-off are written back onto the debtor's accounts.
-This debt was incurred when tenants were responsible for payment of the rates.
 The outstanding debts have been fully investigated and legal advice has been sought but due to the circumstances they are considered irrecoverable. - 5.3 The business rates retention scheme was introduced in April 2013.
 Under the scheme local authorities receive a share of any growth in business rates, but equally have to share the burden if business rates fall.
-For 2014/15, the Council is showing that business rates for the year are slightly higher than the baseline set by the government.
+For 2015/16, the Council is showing that business rates for the year are slightly higher than the baseline set by the government.
 As such, the Council is due to pay a levy on the rates retained above the baseline.
 Any reductions in business rates from write-offs would reduce the retained rates, but also reduce the levy payable.
-The net impact is a cost to the General fund of 20% of all write-offs.
+The net impact is a cost to the General Fund of 20% of all write-offs.